 Price gains on trade/war tensions

-The price was down almost 20 percent since the 2019 April hike, mainly, due to US-China trade issues and poor economic data where the global demand was low.
+The price was down almost 20 per cent since the April 2019 hike, mainly due to US-China trade issues and poor economic data where the global demand was low.

 China’s industrial output slowed this year to almost 17 years low – as per the National Bureau of Statistics, and all the major agencies reported weaker demand, which resulted in a decline in rates.